pauldiez/iphone-photography/readme.md

 Though, for easy consumption, I wanted the code to be straight forward and as simplistic as possible, given the time I had.

-I'm usually one to follow suite of a current project design and coding conventions and usually make architectural decisions based on team input and approval.
+I'm usually one to follow suite of a team/project coding conventions.